Chronomics - Biological age, DNA Methylation, Methylation clocks

 And while the expression of the genome by the epigenome works excellently when we are young, it is known to change as we age in detrimental ways.
 This makes managing, delaying or even reversing this age-related process of methylation a key pillar of any longevity strategy.

-Quantification of Biological Age
+Quantification of biological age

 My biological age is 22 years old.
 I’m 34.
 How are you doing?
 Learn how to estimate your biological age with a simple blood test.